joshpled/Communities/README.md

   getAllCommunities(); //auto populates the list.
 If you didn't seed it, there should be nothing.
 Check console.
 ```
 ```
-  document.querySelector("#modal").innerHTML = sample; // required for modal of create community to work.
-See communities.js });
+  document.querySelector("#modal").innerHTML = createCommunityModal; // required for modal of create community to work.
+See communities.js
+});
 ```
 ## Features